momtr/emoji-survey/README.md

 The server can be started with `npm start`.

 ## Data
 Data can be used for training association-rule mining models.
+Type of data: unstructured, raw attributes